|KAP sani2c Media Release

 Beukes and Julian Jessop winning the African jersey at the Absa Cape

-Epic through the withdrawal of Philip Buys, the defending champion
+Epic through the withdrawal of Philip Buys, and the Beukes/Jessop

 Beukes' record at the three day stage race from the foothills of the

-and Buys win the title this year that would be a hat-trick of wins for
+he and Jessop win the title this year that would be a hat-trick of wins for

 the Western Cape based rider.